The Story of Turtle Rock Vineyards

 The work I did while hanging around Saxum gave me intense appreciation for sustainable, chemical-free winemaking of the sort Justin was doing to critical rapture.
 My uncle gave me the opportunity to restart Westberg Cellars- a crucial entree into the business for me.

-I had began taking some of my pay from Justin in grapes- those Rhone varietals I'd come to love so much.
+I had begun taking some of my pay from Justin in grapes- those Rhone varietals I'd come to love so much.
 They came from Saxum's James Berry Vineyard, a plot at an altitude of about 1,200 feet whose soil is a shale limestone blend of breathtaking potency.
-What I began making on my own was so different from Westberg's output that it gave me the chance to branch out further still.
+What I began making on my own was so different from Westberg's output that it gave me the chance to branch out farther still.
 Claudia and I decided to name our budding winery Turtle Rock, a nod to the beautiful local limestone that over time wears down and comes to resemble a turtle's shell.

 Today our journey continues- a voyage of boundless gratitude.
 I'm grateful for the maturation of Paso Robles into a serious global wine center.
 I'm grateful to run a true family business, in which everything- tilling, planting, harvesting, even bookkeeping and label design- is done by someone with a personal stake in the operation.
 I'm grateful for Justin's knowledge and advice, and those of the many other Paso vintners working to make wines that do justice to this magnificent piece of earth.
 And I'm grateful for everyone out there who loves our wine just as much as I do, and who can't wait to see what this soil and this abundant sunlight produce next.